SteffenRossberg/pomalu-ale-jiste/README.md

 a possible indicator to predict something in the future.

 The TRUE story is:
-The EXCHANGE MARKET is a VERY COMPLEX AND A VOLATILE BEAST!
+The EXCHANGE MARKET is A VERY COMPLEX AND VOLATILE BEAST!
 There are a multitude of factors, such as events, data, crises, and even the current weather conditions at that moment can affect the market, resulting in a HUGE LOSS or minimal gain in the shares.